Genetic Fallacy

 This isn't the genetic fallacy.
 The source is being flagged along with methodological concerns, and the conclusion is "treat with caution pending independent check," not "this is false because of the source."
 Paying attention to source while still evaluating the argument is basic critical thinking.
 Substituting source for evaluation is the fallacy.

-Ask the source question and the content question separately.
+If you're on the receiving end, ask the source question and the content question separately.
 "Set aside where it came from.
 What did it actually claim and how did it support the claim?"
-Most of the time, the content holds up or it doesn't, independent of where it originated.
-If the speaker can't engage with the content at all, source was doing all the work, and they don't actually have a counter-argument.
+If the answer can't engage with the content at all, the source was doing all the work.